deekshith-k/React_Start/README.old.md

 # React_Start
-Begin with some simple concept
+Begin with some simple concept to learn